 If I had to pick a favorite yogurt flavor, it’s coconut.
 Hands down, thumbs up, my favorite!
 But the good thing is that this tropical fruit salsa can be eaten anyway you dream up; on salmon, on yogurt, in a smoothie or by spoon!

 Enjoy!
-And if you give this Tropical Fruit Salsa recipe a try, let me know by snapping a photo and tagging me on twitter or instagram!
+And if you give this tropical fruit salsa recipe a try, let me know!
+Snap a photo and tag me on twitter or instagram!

 Tropical Fruit Salsa